thomasxbanks/roman-numerals/README.md

 ### Validation

-I have assumed that valid input will come only in Arabic numbers, no other character sets have been accounted for.
+I have assumed that valid input will come only from the Western Latin character set, no other character sets have been accounted for.

 ### Unit tests